-- the negotiation of the "Association Agreement" with the EU, with the current key area under discussion being the freedom of goods (the conclusion of the negotiations with the EU is expected in two years); and - the accession to the International Monetary Fund in October 2020 in order to gain access to a lender of last resource, to the extent that there is no Central Bank in Andorra and banking entities have traditionally used foreign correspondents for all kinds of assets.
+- the negotiation of the "Association Agreement" with the EU, with the current key area under discussion being the freedom of goods (the conclusion of negotiations with the EU is expected in one year); and - the accession to the International Monetary Fund in October 2020 in order to gain access to a lender of last resource, to the extent that there is no Central Bank in Andorra and bank ing entities have traditionally used foreign correspondents for all kinds of assets.

-The regulatory pressure combined with the supervisory activity carried out by the Andorran Financial Authority (AFA), mainly as a result of the new IFRS accounting standard and both the capital and solvency requirements, may slow down the R&D initiatives of banking entities due to the economic and human costs associated.
+It is worth noting that the regulatory pressure combined with the supervisory activity of the Andorran Financial Authority (AFA), mainly as a result of the new IFRS accounting standard and both the capital and solvency requirements, may slow down the R&D initiatives of banking entities due to the economic and human costs associated.

-Notwithstanding this, the Andorran government is actively promoting the use of innovative and disruptive technological tools (ie, digital identity, distributed ledger technologies and artificial intelligence), focusing mainly on digitalisation in both the public sphere and the private sector.
+However, the Andorran government is actively promoting the use of innovative and disruptive technological tools (digital identity, distributed ledger technologies and artificial intelligence), focusing mainly on digitalisation both in the public sphere and in the private sector.

-Likewise, Andorran public institutions are working on a large-scale transformation of the Andorran economy to attract new investments, predominantly orientated towards fashionable niche markets such as fintech, eSports and start-ups that develop distributed ledger technologies.
-In parallel, they are working to further develop new regulations on eSports (Act 8/2021, of 29 April), digital economy (draft bill under Parliamentary discussion) and blockchain/digital assets (draft bill under Parliamentary discussion).
+Likewise, Andorran public institutions are working on a large-scale transformation of the Andorran economy to attract new investments, predominantly oriented towards fashionable niche markets such as fintech, esports, start-ups and companies developing distributed ledger/block-chain technologies.